Egg White Salad

 Step 2- Make the sauce.
 Mix Greek yogurt, pickle juice, and spices in another mixing bowl.
 Taste and adjust salt, seasoning, and heat to your liking.

 Step 3- Combine, chill, and serve.
 Pour the ‘sauce’ over the egg mixture and mix until uniformly combined.
-‘Marinate’ in the fridge for at least 30 minutes and refrigerate until ready to serve.
+For the best texture, let the salad chill for 30 minutes.

 egg white salad in a serving bowl.